Method Statement Templates

-Complete documentation by signing off with digital signature
+- Complete documentation by signing off with digital signature

-A construction method statement template is a tool used by the construction industry to manage work and ensure that necessary precautions are set and communicated to workers involved.
+A construction method statement template is a type of work method statement used by the construction industry to manage work and ensure that necessary precautions are set and communicated to workers involved.
 A construction method of statement is an essential requirement for HSE (Health & Safety Executive) regulations.
-Consider the following points below to benefit from this method of statement template:
+Consider the following points below to benefit from this method statement template:

 - Take or attach photo of site.